Parabolic Conjugation and Commuting Varieties: Introduction

 The proof of the main theorem is approached from two directions, then.
 On the one hand, we use covering techniques \cite{BoGa,Ga3} in Section \ref{sect:covering}.
 This leads us to the study of a subcategory of representations of an acyclic quiver.
 Several ad-hoc infinite families of representations of this covering quiver are pointed out which allow us to find the infinite cases of our original problem in Proposition \ref{prop:class_inf}.
 We advance the theory of representations of our covering quiver, especially via the notion of $\Delta$-filtered representations \cite{DlR}.
 This yields the partial results of Proposition \ref{prop:reptypeGeneral} and \ref{prop:classifFDelta}.

 On the other hand, we show that every remaining case is finite in Section \ref{sect:finite_cases}.
 The main idea is to reduce the problem to only four cases by reduction techniques (Section \ref{ssect:reductions}).
-These four cases are proved by base-change-methods which make use of the representation-theoretic context and can be visualized nicely by combinatorial data.
+These four cases are proved by change-of-basis-methods which make use of the representation-theoretic context and can be visualized nicely by combinatorial data.

-Our results have quite interesting implications on commuting varieties and nested punctual Hilbert schemes which we discuss in Section \ref{sect:hilb_comm}.
-For instance, we explain how finiteness of the action of $P$ on $\N_{\pp}$ is related to the dimension of the nilpotent commuting variety of $\pp$.
-We also give an example of a maximal parabolic having a reducible commuting variety.
+Our main motivation for classification results such as our main theorem originates in the study of commuting varieties and Hilbert schemes.
+There is a well-known connection \cite{Nak} between these two varieties, the latter one being a GIT quotient of the former one.
+The commuting variety corresponding to the Hilbert scheme of nested (non-reduced) subschemes of the plane supported at $(0,0)$ is the nilpotent commuting variety of a parabolic subalgebra of $\mathfrak{gl}_n$ \cite{BE}.
+The dimension of the latter variety is controled by the modality of the action of $P$ on $\N_{\pp}$.
+In particular, when there are finitely many orbits, the dimension of the nilpotent commuting variety (hence, that of the corresponding nested punctual Hilbert scheme) is equal to the dimension of its \emph{principal component}.
+In Section \ref{sect:hilb_comm}, we discuss this in details and point out how bigger components may arise in the infinite cases.

+Our method also provides valuable information in other contexts such as the (whole) commuting variety of a parabolic subalgebra.
+In this setting, we explain how big components can arise, even when the considered parabolic is maximal in $GL_n$.
+This is linked with the recent work \cite{GoGo}.
+Whether such results can be pushed forward to the nested punctual Hilbert scheme of the whole plane is an open question.

-{\bf Acknowledgments:} The authors would like to thank K. Bongartz for his valuable ideas for approaching and visualizing the proof of the finite cases.
+{\bf Acknowledgments:} The authors would like to thank K. Bongartz for his valuable ideas for approaching and visualizing the proof of the finite case.
 M. Reineke is being thanked for helpful discussions concerning the methods of this work.
-The authors are grateful to Claus Michael Ringel and Gerhard R\"ohrle for very interesting remarks and to J. K\"ulshammer and U. Thiel for debating the possible use of bocs calculations.
+We thank J. K\"ulshammer and U. Thiel for debating the possible use of bocs calculation with us.